 Aromatic Resonance Stabilization

-Aside from the lack of reactivity toward electrophilic addition reactions, the additional stability of benzene can also be demonstrated by the heats of hydrogenation.
+Aside from its lack of reactivity toward electrophilic addition, the additional stability of benzene can also be demonstrated by its heats of hydrogenation.

-Let’s compare the heats of hydrogenation for cyclohexene, cyclohexa-1,3-diene, and benzene:
+Let’s compare the heats of catalytic hydrogenation for cyclohexene, cyclohexa-1,3-diene, and benzene:

 Check Also: